Wars of the Diadochi: The struggle between Lysimachus and Seleucus, 284–281 BC

-The Gallic invasions and consolidation, 280–272 BC
+The Gallic invasions and the struggle between Antigonus Gonatas and Pyrrhus of Epirus, 280–272 BC

 Ptolemy Ceraunus did not rule Macedon for very long.
 The death of Lysimachus had left the Danube border of the Macedonian kingdom open to barbarian invasions, and soon tribes of Gauls were rampaging through Macedon and Greece, and invading Asia Minor.
-Ptolemy Ceraunus was killed by the invaders, and after several years of chaos, Demetrius's son Antigonus Gonatas emerged as ruler of Macedon.
+Ptolemy Ceraunus was killed by the invaders, and after several years of chaos, Demetrius's son Antigonus Gonatas emerged as ruler of Macedon in 277 BC after the Battle of Lysimachia.
 In Asia, Seleucus's son, Antiochus I, also managed to defeat the Celtic invaders, who settled down in central Anatolia in the part of eastern Phrygia that would henceforward be known as Galatia after them.
+After the Battle of the Aous (274 BC), Macedon was contested between Antigonus and Pyrrhus until 272 BC and the death of Pyrrhus at the Battle of Argos.

-Now, almost fifty years after Alexander's death, some sort of order was restored.
-Ptolemy ruled over Egypt, southern Syria (known as Coele-Syria), and various territories on the southern coast of Asia Minor.
-Antiochus ruled the Asian territories of the empire, while Macedon and Greece (with the exception of the Aetolian League) fell to Antigonus.
+Now, fifty years after Alexander's death, some sort of order was restored.
+Ptolemy II ruled over Egypt, southern Syria (known as Coele-Syria), and various territories on the southern coast of Asia Minor.
+Antiochus I Soter ruled the Asian territories of the empire, while Macedon and most of Greece fell to Antigonus.